cairo-book/cairo-book/src/ch13-01-contract-storage.md

 {{#rustdoc_include ../listings/ch99-starknet-smart-contracts/listing_99_03/src/lib.cairo:enum_store}}
 ```

-Note that we also need to derive `Drop` and `Serde` traits to properly use custom types in contracts storage.

 ### Structs storage layout

 On Starknet, structs are stored in storage as a sequence of primitive types.